Linear programming: Simplex algorithm of Dantzig

 The simplex algorithm, developed by George Dantzig in 1947, solves LP problems by constructing a feasible solution at a vertex of the polytope and then walking along a path on the edges of the polytope to vertices with non-decreasing values of the objective function until an optimum is reached for sure.
 In many practical problems, "stalling" occurs: many pivots are made with no increase in the objective function.
 In rare practical problems, the usual versions of the simplex algorithm may actually "cycle".
 To avoid cycles, researchers developed new pivoting rules.

 In practice, the simplex algorithm is quite efficient and can be guaranteed to find the global optimum if certain precautions against cycling are taken.
 The simplex algorithm has been proved to solve "random" problems efficiently, i.e. in a cubic number of steps, which is similar to its behavior on practical problems.

 However, the simplex algorithm has poor worst-case behavior: Klee and Minty constructed a family of linear programming problems for which the simplex method takes a number of steps exponential in the problem size.
 In fact, for some time it was not known whether the linear programming problem was solvable in polynomial time, i.e. of complexity class P.

+Active-set methods

+Active-set methods is a term used for variations on the simplex algorithm where the current point can be any feasible point, not just vertices.
+The working set of constraints that hold with equality at the current point therefore need not be a basis, but can be a more general linearly independent set.
+The current point is still updated by moving (as much as possible) in the direction $\mathbf{c}$ of the objective function until hitting a constraint, and then adjusting the direction to respect that, by adding this constraint to the working set.
+After some iterations the working set has become a basis, and from that stage on the active-set method is equivalent to the simplex algorithm.

+For contrast, interior-point methods (see below) will start to change direction before hitting a constraint, and may thereby find a more direct route towards the optimum.